 Would it make sense to have one light switch control all of the lights in your home?
-How about heating all of a 3,000-square-foot home just to keep one room comfortable?
+How about heating all of a 3,000-square-foot home just to keep one room at a comfortable temperature?
 That’s exactly the situation Sierra from Happy Valley, Oregon found herself in because of her central heating system.

 Sierra runs a small business out of her home office.
 During the day, she’s the only one home.
 That means her central furnace is heating the entire house just to keep the one room comfortable.
 It’s not exactly practical and has a big impact on her heating bill.